-The third section of Craft.io provides you with the tools needed to collect feedback and make informed product management strategy decisions.
-The Discover section gives you access to:
+The fifth section of Craft.io provides you with the tools needed to collect feedback and make informed product management strategy decisions.

-Feedback Portal: Capture the voices of your customers and internal teams in a self-branded Portal and then turn these ideas into clearly defined Features in your live Craft.io Workspace.
-Learn how to set up the Feedback Portal, as well as how to manage the feedback collected inside it.
+Feedback Portal: Capture the voices of your customers and internal teams in a self-branded Portal and then turn these ideas into clearly defined Epics/Features in your live Craft.io Workspace.
+Read more about the Feedback Portal, how to set it up and how to promote feedback.

 Create, save and re-use custom, personalized views that only you can access.